 Army of the Ohio Cavalry Corps Commander

-On January 29, 1864, Stoneman secured another field assignment as commander of the cavalry corps of the 23rd Army Corps.
-Army officials promoted Stoneman to lieutenant colonel in the regular army on March 30, 1864, and assigned him to command the Cavalry Corps of the Army of Ohio.
+On January 29, 1864, Stoneman secured another field assignment as commander of the Cavalry Corps of the 23rd Army Corps.
+Army officials promoted Stoneman to lieutenant colonel in the regular army on March 30, 1864, and assigned him to command the Cavalry Corps of the Army of the Ohio.

 Captured during Atlanta Campaign